-We had cash and cash equivalents of \$35.9 million and \$48.8 million at December 31, 2017 and December 31, 2016, respectively consisting primarily of funds in cash and money market accounts.
+We had cash and cash equivalents of \$7.8 million and \$35.9 million at December 31, 2018 and December 31, 2017, respectively consisting primarily of funds in cash and money market accounts.
 The primary objective of our investment activities is to preserve principal and liquidity while maximizing income without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes.
 Due to the short-term nature of our investment portfolio, we do not believe an immediate 10.0% increase in interest rates would have a material effect on the fair market value of our portfolio, and accordingly we do not expect our operating results or cash flows to be materially affected by a sudden change in market interest rates.

-Our results of operations and cash flows are subject to fluctuations due to changes in interest rates, principally in connection with our loan agreement with Hercules.
+Our results of operations and cash flows were subject to fluctuations due to changes in interest rates, principally in connection with our loan agreement with Hercules (through November 30, 2018).
 We do not believe we are materially exposed to changes in interest rates.
 We do not currently use interest rate derivative instruments to manage exposure to interest rate changes.
-We estimate that a 1% unfavorable change in interest rates would have resulted in approximately a \$137,000 increase in interest expense for the year ended December 31, 2017.
+We estimate that a 1% unfavorable change in interest rates would have resulted in approximately a \$72,000 increase in interest expense for the year ended December 31, 2018.